 In addition to being a board member and grantor, Emily has been actively engaged in her philanthropy.
 She believes in the value of incorporating her time, treasure, and talent in all that she does.
 Her partial list of accomplishments includes raising large sums of money by participating in the SF/LA AIDS RIDE, writing a book, walking the Camino de Santiago, journeying to the Democratic Republic of Congo to raise money for City of Joy, and volunteering in the refugee camps in Lesvos and Athens.
 She is a passionate advocate of humanitarian endeavors, civil discourse, and is actively engaged in the pursuit of truth and reconciliation as the acknowledgment of the racial injustice in the U.S.A.

-Emily presented at TEDx Sonoma on philanthropy and authored Tails of Devotion, A Look at the Bond between People and Their Pets.
+Emily presented at TEDx Sonoma on philanthropy ("Evolution of a Passionaholic") and authored Tails of Devotion, A Look at the Bond between People and Their Pets.
 Ms. Scott has advised on and taught grant making, development, and board governance.

 She is a member of AiP (Advisors in Philanthropy), and PPI (Purposeful Planning Institute), and is training to be a certified Financial Transitionist.
 Emily holds an MBA from Cornell University, a BA in management from Simmons College, and is an alumna of The Philanthropy Workshop.